Munster taken from field during NRL season opener

-Cameron Munster's season-opener for the Melbourne Storm came to an early and horrid end, being taken from the field with a finger injury during the first half.
+Cameron Munster's season-opener for the Melbourne Storm had appeared to come to an early end, only for the star five-eighth to run back on for the second half.

 Munster appeared to be holding his hand in the defensive line at one point before being taken from the field shortly afterwards by the Melbourne trainer.